jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 `< TODO: Code sample showing a view model and entity model looking quite different even though they are about the same entity. >`

-<h3 id="avoid-viewmodel-to-viewmodel-conversion">Avoid ViewModel to ViewModel Conversion</h3>
+<h3 id="view-models-avoid-viewmodel-to-viewmodel-conversion">Avoid ViewModel to ViewModel Conversion</h3>

 Prefer converting from [`Entities`](#entities) to [`ViewModel`](#viewmodels) and back using the [`ToViewModel`](#toviewmodel) and [`ToEntity`](#toentity) patterns.